admlcldo/cartpole/README.md

 4) increase the threshold value

-we increase the threshold value by taking the maximum of the current threshold and the average survival time from the batch
+we increase the threshold value by taking the maximum of the current threshold and the average survival time (in terms of steps) from the batch.
+The maximum possible number of steps in an episode is 200